 - Evangelical Covenant Church denomination’s triennial women’s gathering called I AM 2019 (Minneapolis, MN)

 Inés has also written as a Latina for SheLoves Magazine and as a contributing writer for the She Is: Biblical Reflections on Vocation workbook and Life for Leaders devotional for Fuller’s DePree Center.

 In the fall of 2016, her husband Rob and son Nash, drove cross-country from Arkansas in order for her to pursue the dream to attend Fuller Seminary in Pasadena.
-She also loves the telling of stories over a good café con leche, especially if it involves encouraging rising women to find their God-given voice and walk in the fullness of their gifting.
+She loves the telling of stories over a good café con leche, especially if it involves encouraging women to find their God-given voice and walk in the fullness of their gifting.